FAQs

 (Please read your gas grill manual for more detailed information)

-2. Spread drained chips in foil pan or foil wrap, leaving air holes for smoke to escape.
+1. Spread wood chips in foil pan or foil wrap, leaving air holes for smoke to escape.
 You can also use a smoker box.

-4. Chips will begin to smoke with 10 minutes.
-For best results, keep lid of grill closed to concentrate the heat and the smoke flavor.
+3. Chips will begin to smoke with 10 minutes.
+For best results, keep the grill lid closed to concentrate the heat and the smoke flavor.

 Unlike chips, chunks burn slowly, providing steady smoke for longer cook times and a more robust smoky flavor.
 Different types of wood can impart unique smoky flavors to the food.